 The Marching “Ram Band” heightens the competitive atmosphere at football games through entertaining performances and a display of school spirit.
 The “Ram Band” is the largest student organization on campus and offers its students the opportunity to develop life skills through teamwork and leadership, on campus and beyond.
 In addition to performing at all home football games, the band generally travels to one away game each year.
-Regularly scheduled rehearsals now take place every Monday, Wednesday, and Friday from 11:00am-12:50pm and on game-day before home football games.
+Regularly scheduled rehearsals now take place MWF 11:00 a.m.-12:50 p.m.

-With the exception of the twirlers, color guard, drum line, electric guitar, electric bass, and synthesizer, there are no auditions to be part of the “Ram Band”.
+With the exception of the twirlers, color guard, and drum line, there are no auditions to be part of the “Ram Band.”
 All students are welcome to participate regardless of their intended area of study.
-The Marching “Ram Band” offers participation scholarships to most of it’s members, including color guard and Angelettes.
+The Marching “Ram Band” offers participation scholarships to most of its members.

 This is a fall-only ensemble.
-Marching band students are required to participate in Early Week Band Camp which will start on the Sunday before the first day of classes in the fall: August 17, 2014.
-The students intending to participate will receive an electronic packet or in the mail early summer of 2014 that outlines how to register for the class and what to bring to Early Week.
-Please take a moment to fill out and return a personnel form so that the packet can be mailed to an appropriate address.
-Marching band music will be emailed to all students who complete the personnel forms.
+Marching band students are required to participate in Early Week Band Camp which will start on the Sunday one week before the first day of classes in the fall: Aug.
+21, 2016, with leadership, drumline, and color guard arriving earlier on Friday, August 19, 2016.
+Please take a moment to complete the Prospective Student Form so that an information packet can be mailed to the appropriate address in late spring/early summer.
+Marching band music will be available on Blackboard to all registered students.

-Twirler, Color Guard, and Angelette auditions usually take place in April for the upcoming fall season.
+Twirler and Angelettes auditions usually take place in April for the upcoming fall season.

-The Angelettes are the official Angelo State University dance team and can be seen at home football and basketball games, and at specially sanctioned university events.
+The Angelettes is the official Angelo State University dance team and can be seen at home football and basketball games, as well as specially sanctioned university events.

 Members of the Angelettes receive scholarships.
 Any current or incoming female student is welcome to audition.